Scholarships and Fees

 The normal maximum discount available is €3,000.
 Larger discounts may be made in very exceptional cases.

-This plan is aimed at supplementing applicants who already have some form of funding secured and need a bit more to cover all the costs at IAAC.
-If you have a greater need, and you submit a personal statement with your IAAC Applicant Financial Support Form, you will be considered for other IAAC scholarships which can offer a higher level of funding.
+This plan is aimed at supplementing students who already have some form of funding secured and need additional assistance to cover all the costs at IAAC.

 Application Process